markjprice/cs12dotnet8/docs/sql-server/README.md

 > The `Data Source` can have many different values, as shown in the [Data source aka server name](#data-source-aka-server-name) section.

-9. Build the two class libraries and fix any compiler errors.
+9. Rebuild the whole solution with all its class libraries and fix any compiler errors.

 > **Good Practice**: We have provided optional arguments for the `AddNorthwindContext` method so that we can override the hardcoded SQLite database filename path or the SQL Server database connection string.
 This will allow us more flexibility, for example, to load these values from a configuration file.